 When the cooling airflow for the axle and brake type under test is known, the testing facility shall carry out bedding and emissions measurement with new brake parts and not the ones used for cooling adjustment.
-In that case, all steps in this paragraph except for point (l) shall apply for the bedding and emissions measurement section.
+In that case, all steps in this paragraph except for point (m) shall apply for the bedding and emissions measurement section.

-When the cooling airflow for the axle and brake type under test is not known, the testing facility shall carry out the cooling adjustment section applying all steps in this paragraph except for points (g), (m), (n), and (o).
-Once the cooling airflow is adjusted, the testing facility shall carry out bedding and emissions measurement with new brake parts applying all steps in this paragraph except for point (l).
+When the cooling airflow for the axle and brake type under test is not known, the testing facility shall carry out the cooling adjustment section applying all steps in this paragraph except for points (h), (n), (o), and (p).
+Once the cooling airflow is adjusted, the testing facility shall carry out bedding and emissions measurement with new brake parts applying all steps in this paragraph except for point (m).

 8.3.
 Brake Temperature Measurement